 - Hockey helmets are multi-impact helmets, meaning they are designed to protect against more than one impact, but must be replaced when you see damage.

-- The recommendation from CSA (Canadian Standards Association) is for consumers to exercise good judgment as to the suitability of a hockey helmet for play.
+- The recommendation from the Canadian Standards Association (CSA) is for consumers to exercise good judgment as to the suitability of a hockey helmet for play.
 Helmets that are cracked, have loose-fitting or missing liner pieces, or that have been subjected to a severe blow, should be replaced.